 Blackwater is a rural town, 170 km west of Rockhampton.
 The name derives from the dark water found in local water holes, discoloured by decaying vegetation and black sand.

 The Blackwater settlement began with the 1877 extension of the Great Western railway line from Rockhampton.
 A school was opened in the same year, and the town was gazetted in 1886.
 By the 1920s the population was about 80, and Pugh's directory recorded only the Blackwater Hotel and a coal mine operated by Mount Morgan Mines.
-The local Country Women's Association erected a School of Arts in 1930, and in the 1950s cattle saleyards opened.
+The local Country Women's Association constructed a School of Arts in 1930, and in the 1950s cattle saleyards opened.

 Coal sparked growth in the town.
 In 1967 the first of several open-cut coal mines began production south of Blackwater, followed by the Cook Colliery in 1970.
 Gregory and Oakey Creek mines north of Blackwater began in 1979, and the Curragh mine opened in 1983.
 Branch railway lines serve the mines, transporting coal to Hay Point (near Mackay) or to Gladstone.
 Blackwater became the dormitory town for mine workers and staff.
 A swimming pool, financed by Utah Mining, the Coal Board and the Education Department was opened in 1970.
 A State high school opened in 1973, and a cultural complex replaced the school of arts in 1978.